RADIS: Remote Attestation of Distributed IoT Services: Introduction

 \section{Introduction}

-Interoperability of IoT systems is estimated to create 40 percent of the potential value that can be generated by the Internet of Things in various settings \cite{manyika2015internet}.
-Ability of IoT devices to connect and communicate among themselves allows IoT systems to deal with a variety of complex operations that exceed the constrained resources of individual IoT devices.
-However, the limited capabilities of the IoT devices to adopt traditional security techniques exposes IoT systems to a huge number of potential attacks \cite{mirai,fernandes2016security,Ronen2017}.
-Thus, a security mechanism that guarantees the secure interaction between devices plays a key role in establishing trust in an IoT system.
+The enormous expansion of the Internet of Things (IoT) devices induces the necessity of interoperable IoT systems.
+The IoT interoperability will allow heterogeneous IoT devices to interoperate and ultimately to support the deployment of large-scale IoT applications.
+However, due to the limited capabilities of the IoT devices to adopt complex security techniques, IoT systems are increasingly exposed to a huge number of potential attacks \cite{mirai,Ronen2017}.
+Hence, a security mechanism that guarantees secure interoperation between devices plays a key role in establishing trust in an interoperable IoT system.